robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 Both types of sources are using different syntax to import their keywords.

 ### Libraries

+> [!IMPORTANT]
+> LXX Recall the purpose of keyword libraries are and how to import them.
+(K1)
+> LXX Recall the three types of libraries in Robot Framework.
+(K1)

 From a user perspective there are three different kinds of libraries:
 - **Robot Framework Standard Libraries**: These are libraries that are shipped with Robot Framework and are available without any additional installation.
 - **3rd Party Libraries** / **External Libraries**: These are libraries have been developed and maintained by community members and have to be installed/downloaded separately.